AtkinsRéalis: Major domestic projects

 Corporate headquarters of SNC-Lavalin on René-Lévesque Blvd, in Montreal.

 In 2000, the Ontario government signed a $3.1 billion 99-year lease for Ontario Highway 407 with 407 International Inc., a conglomerate of three private companies, including SNC-Lavalin.
 It was renamed 407 ETR.
 In the early 2000s, SNC-Lavalin won the contract to repair Montreal's Jacques Cartier Bridge.

 In 2002–2003 the firm completed a feasibility study of the Lac Doré Vanadium Deposit, in which they established the deposit as the largest vanadium deposit in North America.

 In 2005 SNC-Lavalin in partnership with Brun-Way Group, won the $543.8-million contract to build the Brun-way project to twin Route 2, the New Brunswick portion of the Trans-Canada Highway from Woodstock, New Brunswick to Fredericton.
 The contract with the New Brunswick government was completed in 2007.
 In June 2005, the BC Department of Transport selected SNC-Lavalin for a 30-year contract valued at $179 million to "design, build, finance and operate" the William R. Bennett Bridge in Kelowna, British Columbia.
 Construction which was completed in 2008.

 In 2004, the firm was awarded the contract for Canada Line, an extension of the SkyTrain rapid-transit system in Vancouver; the project was completed in 2009, ahead of schedule.

 The Goreway Power Station, an 869.8 megawatt gas-fired power generation facility in Brampton, Ontario, near Pearson Airport, constructed by way of an EPC agreement with SNC-Lavalin, began commercial operation in 2009, for Toyota Tsusho and Chubu Electric Power.
 The firm completed the construction of Ermine Power Station for SaskPower in Saskatchewan in 2009.

 In 2010 the firm completed the construction of a $1.3 billion hospital at the McGill University Health Centre.
 (See discussion regarding controversy, below.)

 The firm was awarded the 2015 Canadian Consulting Engineering Awards for its work in structural and civil engineering for the Halifax Central Library project in which they created a "civic landmark and centrepiece for the Capital District".

 In 2015, the Eglinton Crosstown (LRT) and Blue22 (airport rail link) projects in Toronto were awarded to SNC-Lavalin, who was one of only two bidders for the Crosstown line.
 Both lines have since been transferred to Metrolinx ownership.
-The Crosstown line was due to be completed in 2020, but has seen repeated delays and currently has no opening date, while Blue22 opened as Union Pearson Express in 2015.
-SNC-Lavalin is one of three main partners of the Rideau Transit Group, along with ACS Group and EllisDon Confederation Line, on a 12.5 kilometre rapid-transit line project in Ottawa with a 2.5 kilometre downtown subway tunnel as the centrepiece.
-The project, originally scheduled to be completed in 2018, was expected to be completed in spring 2019.
+The Crosstown line was due to be completed in 2020, but opened to the public after repeated delays on February 8, 2026 while Blue22 opened as Union Pearson Express in 2015.

+AtkinsRéalis is one of three lead partners in the Rideau Transit Group (RTG) consortium, alongside ACS Group and EllisDon, responsible for the design and construction of the Confederation Line (Line 1), a 12.5-kilometre light-metro line in Ottawa featuring a 2.5-kilometre downtown subway tunnel.
+After missing several deadlines in 2018 and early 2019, the line officially opened to the public on September 14, 2019.